Rajneesh486Git/tpp-compiler/README.md

 # T++ Compiler

 This reporitory is dedicated to a compiler development.
 In specific a T++ compiler.
-This compiler has scientific and academic purposes.
-The development has the aim to implement a systema that can read t++ lexemes and convert them into in an intermediate code language.
+This compiler has only scientific and academic purposes.
+The development has the Aim to implement a system that can read t++ lexemes and convert them into in an intermediate code language.
 The virtual machine that will support the t++ code is llvm.

 .... another explanations will be placed here soon.